mycroft/weblog/content/posts/lotw-007.md

 Hi reader,

-Welcome to the Weekly Links edition 6!
+Welcome to the Weekly Links edition 7, not 6!
 The last week-end I was away from home, and it went quite bad as the wife got ill.
 Also trains problems.
 It was a shitty weekend.
 Also, I'm trying to migrate terraform code at work to get it managed by terragrunt, and hell, I never read that much infrastructure code with that much circular dependencies.

 Yesterday I just left my computer and watched movies!
 The last Ghostbuster movie, Fair game, Star Trek: Generations and 99 Francs.
 I'm still quite unsure why I've done that.
 I also played Civilization IV until 3 am.